SwiftfulThinking/SwiftfulLoadingIndicators/README.md

 LoadingIndicator()
 ```

-The indicators are customizeable in terms of animation, color, size, and speed.
+The indicators are customizable in terms of animation, color, size, and speed.
 All parameters are optional and will init with default values if not included.
 Example implementations:

 ```swift
 // DEFAULT PARAMETERS: